Preparing your child for university

 Submitting their application

 Your child can submit their UCAS application from September in the year before they start their course, but most students aim to submit it nearer the UCAS deadline.
-This is usully 15 January (or 15 October for some courses in medicine and all courses at the universities of Oxford and Cambridge).
-However, in 2021, the deadline is 29 January.
+This is usually 15 January (or 15 October for some courses in medicine and all courses at the universities of Oxford and Cambridge).

 If your child’s school or college is submitting their application for them, they may have to finish their application slightly earlier to give their school or college time to add a reference.